tw7613781/smart_contract_security/README.md

 uint256 range from `[0, 2**256 - 1]`, the solidity natively doesn't handle overflow or underflow error. if exceeds the maximum number, the result will go from the begin. for example. `2**256 - 1 + 1 = 0`

-> Arithmetic operations revert on underflow and overflow.
+> Solidity 0.8 release notes: Arithmetic operations revert on underflow and overflow.
 You can use unchecked { ... } to use the previous wrapping behaviour.
 Checks for overflow are very common, so we made them the default to increase readability of code, even if it comes at a slight increase of gas costs.

 ## How to run the test